keyax/node_core/README.md

 Supported Docker versions

-This image is officially supported on Docker version 17.04
+This image is officially supported on Docker version 18.04

-Support for older versions (down to 1.6) is provided on a best-effort basis.

 Please see the Docker installation documentation for details on how to upgrade your Docker daemon.